 And don’t discount the Mainland.
 Mainland Greece has so much to offer

-There are many beautiful coastal towns and perfect beaches to explore on the mainland.
-A family favourite for us is Thessaloniki with its sprawling open countryside.
-And if you visit during the spring check out the glorious sunflower and lavender fields.
-Which are breathtaking and seem to go on for miles.
+There are many beautiful coastal towns and perfect beaches on the mainland.
+A family favourite for us is Thessaloniki, with its sprawling open countryside.
+And if you visit during the spring, check out the glorious sunflower and lavender fields, which are breathtaking and seem to go on for miles.
 I felt I could have stood and enjoyed the view forever.
 And the historic churches that seem to be dotted about everywhere.

-Check out the stunning coastal town of Afitos.
-Offering spectacular views out to sea for a great viewing point wind up through the village to the highest point.
+Check out the stunning coastal town of Afitos, not far from the glorious Sani Resort.
+Offering spectacular views out to sea for a great viewing point, wind up through the village to the highest point.
 There is a bench there for you to take a little time to appreciate those views.
-The town is dotted with tavernas, perfect for taking the time to soak up the atmosphere and spend a long chilled out evening over local delicacies.
+The town is dotted with tavernas, perfect for taking the time to soak up the atmosphere and spend a long chilled-out evening over local delicacies.

 I feel I want to rush off and book and island hopping holiday now, I have totally fallen in love with Greece.
 And fortunately for me there is an awful lot of it to explore.